lhbikos/ReC_MultivModel/docs/10_SEM_StructMod.md

 * using blank lines within single quote
 * labeling with the hashtag

-## Quick Respecification of the Measurement Model
+## Quick Specification of the Measurement Model

 Recall that the first step in establishing a structural model is to specify, evaluate, and if necessary re-specify the measurement model.
 In the prior lesson I decided to randomly assigning items to three indicators per parcel.
 Because our data simulation produced item-level data, I will briefly repeat the code for the solution we chose.
 For more information on this process please revisit the lesson on [establishing the measurement model](https://lhbikos.github.io/ReC_MultivModel/MeasMod.html).
 Here is a representation of the measurement model we are specifying.